Qbix/Q.js/README.md

 This is part of the much larger full-stack [Qbix Platform](https://github.com/Qbix/Platform) that contains many pre-built reusable tools, plugins, and requires PHP and Node.js on the back-end.
 If you want to build an entire full-stack social network like Facebook you're well-advised to go with that.
 But if you just want to use the lightweight front-end core, with your own back-end and other frameworks, then start with this framework here.

-# 🌟 Advantages of Q.minimal.js
+# 🌟 Advantages of Q.minimal.js vs other frameworks

-# 🔟 Top 10 Things to Love About Q.js (vs. Other Frameworks)

 **1. No build step**
 React/Vue/Angular need bundlers, transpilers, tree-shakers, and hydration layers.
 Q.js works with plain `.html` and `.js` — drop it in and it runs.